6point6/mail-spoofer/README.md

     `DKIM_TAG=default`

 ### 3. Run Docker-compose
-To start all the containers simply go to the repository and type: `docker-compose up`.
+To start all the containers go to the repository folder and type: `docker-compose up`.

 To stop all containers type: `docker-compose down`.

 ### 4. Open Gophish web management
-The web management portal is accessible from the root domain you specified over a HTTPS port `3333`.
+The Gophish web management portal will be accessible on `https://example.com:3333`.
+You will be asked to log-in using the default Gophish credentials.

-For example the domain name `example.com` will have to navigate to `https://example.com:3333`.
-There you will be asked to log-in using the default Gophish credentials.
-For versions `0.9.0` and below the default username and password are `admin` and `gophish`.
-On newer version the password is automatically generated and can be retrieved by `docker logs {gophish-container-name}`.
+With versions `0.9.0` and below the default username and password is `admin` and `gophish`.
+On newer versions of Gophish the password is automatically generated and can be retrieved by `docker logs {gophish-container-name}`.

 ## Building containers
-If you are going to be modifying code or making improvements to our tool you need update the `docker-compose.yml` file you need to build your own containers.
-Youu need to replace the `image` argument with the `build` context, and also be sure to include the required directory.
+If you are planning to build your own container to modify code or make further improvements to the tool you need update the `docker-compose.yml`.
+You need to replace the `image` argument with the `build` context, and also be sure to include the required directory.

 For example:
 ```yml
 postfix:
     build: